ccgproject/ccgp_assembly/README.md

 ### Gap closing

-- Using YAGCloser - based on gap spanning of long reads
+- Using YAGCloser - based on gap-spanning of long reads

 ### Mitochondrial assembly